Finding Words in Text: Concordancing with R

 Code

-# Find words starting with "alic" OR "hatt"
+# Find all words beginning with "alic" OR "hatt"

 kwic_regex <- quanteda::kwic(